vaibhav18matere/books/README.md

  - Preparation — for what lies ahead or whatever may happen
  - Purpose — our guiding principle and highest priority
  - Assent — to be free of deception about what’s inside and outside our control (and be ready to accept the latter)

+  ### 8th JAN => SEEING OUR ADDICTIONS

+- What we consider to be harmless indulgences can easily become fullblown addictions. ex. checking phone regularly, having coffee everyday etc.
+- We must give up many things to which we are addicted.
+- addiction is when we’ve “lost the freedom to abstain.”
+- Let us reclaim that freedom.